The main office of the philosophy department in Winningham 103 is physically closed, but the department is still open for business!

 - For general questions, please contact us via email: Ms. Olivia Love Dembovsky, Administrative Assistant (email@example.com), or Dr. Shannon Sullivan, Department Chair (firstname.lastname@example.org).

 - For help with undergraduate advising, please contact Mrs. Shonta LeMaster, Academic Advisor (email@example.com), or Dr. Mark Sanders, Undergraduate Coordinator (firstname.lastname@example.org).
 To declare a philosophy major or minor, please contact Mrs. LeMaster.
+All undergraduate advising in fall 2020 will be done via email and Zoom/WebEx, as appropriate.

 - For help with or information about your particular philosophy classes, please contact your instructor directly via the Canvas course site (canvas.uncc.edu) or email.
 You can look up philosophy faculty names and email addresses here: https://philosophy.uncc.edu/directory-list/faculty